Martin Hoel Andersen: Club career

 Haugesund.
 After this one game he was sent on loan to Kvik Halden FK in the entire 2015 season, permanently in 2016.
 Scoring double digits in the 2016 2. divisjon, he went up one tier when signing for FK Jerv.

-On 7 January 2025, Hoel Andersen signed with Skeid Fotball on a contract until 31 Dec 2026.
+On 7 January 2025, Hoel Andersen signed with Skeid Fotball.
+On 23 February 2026, Hoel Andersen signed with the K League 2 club Suwon FC.

+On 15 August 2026, Hoel Andersen officially completed a transfer to Indonesian Championship club RANS Nusantara.
+On 13 September 2026, Hoel Andersen scored his first goal in his debut against Persiba Balikpapan, a match that ended in a 3–2 win for RANS Nusantara.